 Means for individual genotypes within a time period that share a letter or overall means within a row that share a letter are not significantly different (P > 0.05).

 aPeriod 1 (the mating access period) comprised of six or eight days, during which a female + male pair of psyllids was held on a caged plant.
-At the end of Period 1, the male was removed and the remaining female was transferred to a new plant of the same genotype over three successive four-day time periods (Periods 2-4, 18-20 days total).
+At the end of Period 1, the male was removed, and the remaining female was transferred to a new plant of the same genotype over three successive four-day time periods (Periods 2-4, 18-20 days total).

 Figure captions